Fulfillment and inventory management is being transformed by Amazon

 Other retail companies began to catch up and offer free two-day shipping on many of their items, following Amazon’s lead.
 However, Amazon decided to take delivery services a step further and started offering one-hour deliveries with a new service called Amazon Prime Now.

-Using a mobile app, Amazon’s customers can arrange for deliveries to be made during specific hours of the day that are most convenient.
+Using a mobile app, Amazon’s customers can arrange for deliveries – from keepsake urns to stuffed animals — to be made during specific hours of the day that are most convenient.
 In some cities, customers are able to order groceries from local stores.
 They can also order take out meals from local restaurants.
 This expands Amazon’s competition to delivery services such as Instacart and DoorDash.

 While Prime Now is still limited in its inventory, and only available in select markets, it has seen steady growth and availability since its introduction 2014.